actionml/harness/README.md

 ## Router

-The Harness core is made from a component called a Router, which maintains REST endpoints that can be attached at runtime to rsource IDs and Engine classes.
+The Harness core is made from a component called a Router, which maintains REST endpoints that can be attached at runtime to resource IDs and Engine classes.
 It is meant as a core piece for HTTP microservices to use in presenting a REST interface and also supports SSL, signature based authentication, and REST route based authorization.

 The Router has an API to create endpoints and attach Akka Actors to them for handling incoming requests.
 This is used to specialize the Router for the work of the particular microservices used.
+The implementaton is based on akka-http and uses the DSL and directives provided by it.

 ## Administrator

-The Administrator executes CRUD type operations on Engine.
+The Administrator executes CRUD type operations on Engines.
 It will also deal with CLI extensions that are of no concern to the Engines, like status reports, and scheduling of Commands (not implemented yet)

 ## Templates and Engines

-A Template is an Abstract API that needs to be, at least partially implemented by the Engine.
+A Template is an Abstract API that needs to be, at least partially implemented by an Engine.
 They are seen in `com.actionml.core.templates` module.
 Each Engine must supply required APIs but what they do when invoked is entirely up to the Engine.
 Templates define an engine type, Engines are instantiated from Templates using parameters found in the engine's JSON file, including a companion object with a factory method.
 This file structure is very flexible and can contain any information the Engine needs to run, including compute platform information that is not generic to Harness.

 ## The Cluster of Nodes